-Slovenia and Croatia made progress toward resolving a dispute over Nova Ljubljanska Banka d.d., easing concern that Slovenia would fail to approve its former Yugoslav partner’s entry into the European Union.
+Slovenia and Croatia made progress toward resolving a dispute over Nova Ljubljanska Banka d.d., easing concern the Alpine nation would fail to approve its former Yugoslav partner’s entry into the European Union.

 “After that meeting, I expect we will be able to start the approval process of Croatia’s European Union entry,” Erjavec told reporters.

 “As we near the solution, Croatia will also withdraw lawsuits at Croatian courts over the dispute since it will become immaterial,” Pusic said.

 The ministers gave no further details on the possible solution to the dispute, which has strained relations since both countries became independent in 1991.